alexdalat/perfanno-vscode/README.md

 ## Extension Commands

 * `perfanno.readFile`: Prompts for a file and annotates buffers with with the perf information.
+* `perfanno.pickEvent`: Select a perf event to annotate.
 * `perfanno.clearHighlights`: Clears all annotations and highlights.
 * `perfanno.highlight`: Highlights the current line.
 Used to test certain highlighter capabilities.

 ## Extension Settings

 * `perfanno.eventOutputType`: Specifies the output format for virtual text when annotating.
+* `perfanno.localRelative`: Whether to show count relative to enclosing symbol (high sample count recommended).
-* `perfanno.highlightColor`: Specifies the color of the highlight.
+* `perfanno.highlightColor`: The color of the highlight.
-* `perfanno.minimumThreshold`: Specifies the minimum percentage threshold for annotating.
+* `perfanno.minimumThreshold`: The minimum percentage threshold for annotating.

----

-## Release Notes

-### 1.0.0

-Initial release of perfanno-vscode

 ---